dpploy/cortix/README.md

 The basic concepts in Cortix are the creation of an `Application` and a `Simulation` involving `Tasks`.

-## Pip install for users using PyPi
+## Pip install for users using PyPI

 Cortix can be installed on any Unix-based machine or Mac OSX via pip.
 Run
 ```
 pip install --user cortix
 ```
-to install the current version of cortix in PyPi.
+to install the current version of cortix in PyPI.
 To install the dependencies run
 ```
 pin install --user requirements.txt
 ```